mlcommons/tiny/v0.1/training/keyword_spotting/README.md

 ```

+### Deploy to the MCU Board
-Change to `../../reference_submissions/keyword_spotting/` and  edit the file `mbed_setup.sh`.
+Change to the directory `../../reference_submissions/keyword_spotting/` and  edit the file `mbed_setup.sh`.

 Edit `TF_DIR` to indicate where you want to clone the TensorFlow github repo, or where you already have the TF source available.
-Set `LOCAL_ARCH` appropriately for your host architecture (the machine on which you are running the compiler, not the target device).
+Set `LOCAL_ARCH` appropriately for your host architecture (the machine on which you are running the compiler, not the target device).  _Note:_ The script will not run unmodified.

 Now source it.
 ```